-2018 saw some massive price cuts on virtual reality equipment, as both the HTC Vive and Oculus Rift dropped in price by hundreds of pounds in efforts to lure more customers into their ecosystems, and with the release of new headsets in 2019 including the Oculus Rift S and Oculus Quest, we hope this trend will continue.
+2018 saw some massive price cuts on virtual reality equipment, as both the HTC Vive and Oculus Rift dropped in price by hundreds of pounds in efforts to lure more customers into their ecosystems, and with the release of new headsets in 2019 including the Oculus Rift S and Vive Cosmos, this trend has continued.

 The end result is that VR is more affordable than ever before.
 We've done our best to sort through the best offers around on VR headsets and games to help you get the best price.